Benitex/Pokemon-Burning-Scales/README.md

 ## Features

 * **Different storyline from the series standard**.
-Ideal for breaking away a bit from the standard of defeating all 8 gym leaders and then facing the Elite 4.
+Breaking away a bit from the standard of defeating all 8 gym leaders and then facing the Elite 4.
 * **Lots of sidequests**, that can generate hours of extra content apart from the main story.
 * **Choices that impact the story**, reveal additional information and provide funny situations.
 * **A small open world to travel**.
 All available since the beginning of the game.